greenm8rix/Ai-roulette-predictor/README.md

 - **Betting Strategy**: The current implementation uses a Fibonacci sequence for bet sizing based on losing streaks.
 The actual betting on the website (placing chips) is not fully implemented in the provided `web_scraper.py`'s JavaScript execution part; it focuses on number extraction and prediction.
 The `WheelPredictor` simulates balance updates based on whether the outcome falls within its predicted section.
 - **Model Training**: The model trains periodically based on the accumulated data.
 The effectiveness of the predictions will depend heavily on the quality and quantity of data, as well as the model architecture and hyperparameters.
-- **Ethical Considerations**: This tool interacts with online gambling sites.
+- **Ethical Considerations**: This tool interacts with online gaming platforms.
 Be aware of the terms of service of any website you use this on and the legal regulations regarding automated play in your jurisdiction.
 Gambling can be addictive; please play responsibly.
 - **Error Handling**: The application includes logging for errors.
 Check the console output and log files (if configured) for troubleshooting.

 ## 7. `.gitignore`